-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Windows, external doors and joinery

-Repair category: 1
+Repair category: 2

-Notes: It would appear that the windows have been upgraded/replaced within recent years.
+Notes: These generally appeared in fair condition consistent with age.

 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
-It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
+It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.

+The external joinery is weathered in places.